Tian-chen-98/Global_Temperature_Change/index.md

 This project is brought to you by Group V. This website hosts graphs and maps that visually represent the changes in global temperature from 1743 to 2013 (time periods for graphs differ respectively).
 We seek to demonstrate the extent of global warming and illustrate the seriousness of that problem.

+For an overview of this project, we graphed a violin plot to reflect the average temperature of six continents even though the graph could not reflect the global warming issue.

+<iframe src="Vio.html" height="600px" width="100%"></iframe>

+It can be seen from the graph that Africa, Oceania, and South America do not have great fluctuations in average temperatures.
+On the contrary, Asia, Europe, and North America have significant changes in average temperatures.

+Therefore, we aim to analyze countries and cities/states in Asia, Europe, and North America, where the effects of global warming may be more outstanding.

 ## Global Map <a name="Global Map"></a>

 We plotted two global maps that describe the changes in temperatures of all countries in Celcius unit.